TheOdinProject/curriculum/javascript/organizing_your_javascript_code/objects_and_object_constructors.md

    3b.
 So, any properties or methods defined on `Player.prototype` will be available to the created `Player` objects!

 Point 3b needs a little more explanation.
+What does defining 'on the `prototype`' mean?
 Consider the following code:

 ~~~javascript
 Player.prototype.sayHello = function() {